 When you look at a rainbow you are actually looking at light being bounced of certain raindrops, although, the person next to you is looking at the rainbow from a totally different angle and different raindrops are being reflected, which makes each person’s view of a rainbow completely unique.

-A rainbow appears after it has been raining; the sun is always behind you and the rain in front of you when a rainbow appears, so that the centre of the rainbow's arc is directly opposite the sun.
-It doesn't have to rain for us to see a rainbow however, rainbows can be seen in the early morning dew, in the mist from a waterfall or in the spray of water from the ocean!
+A rainbow appears after it has rained; the sun is always behind you and the rain in front of you when a rainbow appears, so that the centre of the rainbow’s arc is directly opposite the sun.
+It doesn’t have to rain for us to see a rainbow however, rainbows can be seen in the early morning dew, in the mist from a waterfall or in the spray of water from the ocean!

 An old European belief is that anyone passing underneath a rainbow would be changed from a man into a woman or woman into man!
 The idea that a pot of gold can be found at the rainbow’s end originated in old Europe.
 In a place called Silesia it was said that the angels put the gold there and that only a nude man could obtain the prize.
 Unfortunately scientists says this is impossible to do, but believe who you want to believe!